spolks-2013-2014-sem1/050502_protko/README.md

 To run program just execute command ``python labN``, where N is number of program.

 Each program contains detailed instructions, which may be viewed by running target program with ``-h`` flag

+To generate random file of fixed size you may want to use command `head -c 100000 /dev/urandom > dummy`, which will generate file `dummy` with size of 100000 bytes